 For others, the feelings are not linked to any particular event.
-They might be feeling “stuck” and not know why exactly; have difficulty forming or maintaining relationships; they might fear intimacy or find it hard to communicate; or they might want to talk about issues relating to their sexuality or gender.
+You might be feeling “stuck” and not know why exactly; have difficulty forming or maintaining relationships; you might fear intimacy or find it hard to communicate; or you might want to talk about issues around your sexual experience or your sexuality.

 Whether you are experiencing any one of these issues or another not listed here, or you simply want to talk to someone outside of your day-to-day life in order to gain a different perspective, my aim is to support you as best I can.

 Face-to-face or online counselling sessions, once a week

 Individual, 50-minute session

 Couples, 60-minute session